 Increased susceptibility to infection and the possible development of lymphoma and other malignancies, particularly of the skin, may result from immunosuppression.
 The rates of lymphoma/lymphoproliferative disease observed in Studies 1 and 2 were 0.7-3.2% (for Rapamune-treated patients) versus 0.6-0.8% (azathioprine and placebo control) [see Adverse Reactions (6.1) and (6.2)].
 Oversuppression of the immune system can also increase susceptibility to infection, including opportunistic infections such as tuberculosis, fatal infections, and sepsis.
-Only physicians experienced in immunosuppressive therapy and management of organ transplant patients should use Rapamune.
+Only physicians experienced in immunosuppressive therapy and management of organ transplant patients should use Rapamune for prophylaxis of organ rejection in patients receiving renal transplants.
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
 The physician responsible for maintenance therapy should have complete information requisite for the follow-up of the patient.

-5.2 Liver Transplantation - Excess Mortality, Graft Loss, and Hepatic Artery Thrombosis (HAT)
+5.2 Liver Transplantation - Excess Mortality, Graft Loss, and Hepatic Artery Thrombosis

 The safety and efficacy of Rapamune as immunosuppressive therapy have not been established in liver transplant patients; therefore, such use is not recommended.
-The use of Rapamune has been associated with adverse outcomes in patients following liver transplantation, including excess mortality, graft loss and Hepatic Artery Thrombosis (HAT).
+The use of Rapamune has been associated with adverse outcomes in patients following liver transplantation, including excess mortality, graft loss and hepatic artery thrombosis (HAT).